Belgrano I Base: History

 On 18 November 1954 the Antarctic Naval Task Force, commanded by Ship-of-the-Line Captain Alicio E. Ogara, sailed from Buenos Aires with the objective of setting up a base on the Filchner Ice Shelf that would serve as a launch point for expeditions to the South Pole.
 The fleet consisted of ARA Bahía Buen Suceso, ARA Bahía Aguirre, ARA Punta Loyola, ARA Chiriguano, ARA Sanavirón, ARA Yamana and the icebreaker ARA General San Martín.

 On 2 January 1955 the expedition sailed up to the southernmost point of the Weddell Sea at 78° 01' S. At the time it set a new world record for the highest austral latitude ever reached by boat.
-The task force then sailed north along the ice wall, seeking a place tp anchor.
+The task force then sailed north along the ice wall, seeking a place to anchor.

 On 3 January Brigade General Hernán Pujato, director of the Argentine Antarctic Institute, flew over the ice shelf area aboard a helicopter to choose a suitable place to mount the base, selecting a small cove where the high wall of ice sloped down to the sea.

 The unloading of materials, equipment, tools, instruments and consumables was conducted from ARA General San Martín.
 The team built a main house, four quonset huts, food stores and a hangar.
 They left on the new base enough fuel for three years.

 On 26 October 1965 Colonel Jorge Edgard Leal launched an expedition from Belgrano I that reached the South Pole on 10 December.

 Belgrano I was shut down after 25 years of continuous service, due to the fast deterioration of the ice barrier it was sitting on; new, often hidden cracks and crevices endangered the on-duty personnel and material.

 The base was closed in January 1980 and all of its staff and equipment were evacuated by helicopters operating from the icebreaker ARA Almirante Irízar.

 In order to continue asserting Argentine sovereignty over the area while carrying out the planned scientific activities, and after the Argentine Army had conducted detailed studies on alternative locations, it was decided to lay the new facilities on solid land on a new base called Belgrano II.

 The glacier upon which Belgrano I was standing was continuously drifting towards the sea; eventually it would become a tabular iceberg afloat in the Southern Ocean.

 On 26 January 1988 a helicopter from Almirante Irízar confirmed that a tabular iceberg about 100 km long containing had split from the ice shelf.
 It contained Belgrano I's remains, the Salta Refuge, two beacons, and the abandoned Shackleton (British) and Drushznaya (Soviet) stations.
 This time Almirante Irízar reached 78° 21' 02" S in the Weddell Sea, a new world record.

 Another helicopter flyby in January 1989 showed that the iceberg had split into several smaller pieces, which made location of the remains unpractical.
 The iceberg continued drifting through the Southern Ocean, where the base's remains have presumably been lost.